ThisseasX/chooser/README.md

 # Features

 - Map cases to results.
+- Map multiple cases to the same result.
-- Refer from one case to the other by `ref`-ing its index.
+- Refer from one case to another by `ref`-ing its index.
-- Refer from one case to the other by `use`-ing its `when` value.
+- Refer from one case to another by `use`-ing its `when` value.
-- Leverage the lazy nature of functions to compute a result only when needed, and not at the time of the case declaration.
+- Leverage the [lazy](https://en.wikipedia.org/wiki/Lazy_evaluation) nature of functions to compute a result only when needed, and not at the time of the case declaration.
 - If a function is intended to be returned as is, it can be put under the `eager` key.

 # Examples